-We can enable the React Data Grid Rendering Engine with a single line in the grid configuration:
+The React Data Grid Rendering Engine is enabled by default, if you wish you can revert to the old engine with a single line in the grid configuration:

 Full details of React UI are in the documentation, with many runnable examples so you can see the new React UI in action.

 - Experiment with the demo on StackBlitz